ACD 507–05: Academic Professional Probationary Appointments

 In addition to the annual feedback on progress towards continuing appointment, all probationary academic professionals must receive a formal probationary review midway through their probationary period (e.g. third year of a six-year probationary period; second year of a four-year probationary period; or as noted in an agreement).
 The purpose of the review is to give the university and the academic professional an appraisal of the progress being made toward earning continuing appointment and assess whether retention is appropriate.
 The review will be based on the academic professional’s progress toward meeting the criteria for continuing appointment in three areas: position effectiveness; professional contributions; and institutional, professional, and community service.
 Individual academic professionals may have different percentages of effort in each category.

 The probationary review should closely resemble the actual continuing appointment review except that external letters of review are not sought.
-The academic unit personnel review committee, academic unit administrator, college peer review committee, and supervising dean/university librarian all review materials prepared according to instructions received from the executive vice president and provost of the university.
+The academic unit personnel review committee, academic unit administrator, college peer review committee, and supervising dean/university librarian all review materials prepared according to instructions received from the provost of the university.
 For information about university probationary review requirements for academic unit by-laws, see P8, “University Academic Professional Probationary, Continuing Appointment, and Promotion Requirements for Academic Unit Bylaws.”
 For information about probationary review file content requirements, see P9, “Probationary or Conditional Review for Academic Professionals Process Guide.”

 The review process is confidential.
 Reviewers at each level write formal, independent assessments.
 Academic professionals under review prior to their final probationary year shall be informed orally by the academic unit administrator of the recommendations being made to the next level of review.
 Upon completion of the probationary review, the dean/university librarian will notify each unit administrator in writing whether the academic professional will be retained, retained conditionally, or given a terminal appointment for the succeeding year.
-The dean/university librarian must forward the reviews of individuals recommended for a terminal appointment to the Office of the Executive Vice President and Provost of the University for approval; notification of retention decisions shall not be communicated to academic professionals until all decisions, including terminal appointments approved by the Office of the Executive Vice President and Provost of the University, have been made.
+The dean/university librarian must forward the reviews of individuals recommended for a terminal appointment to the Office of the Provost of the University for approval; notification of retention decisions shall not be communicated to academic professionals until all decisions, including terminal appointments approved by the Office of the Provost of the University, have been made.

 Academic professionals who undergo probationary reviews will be informed of the results in writing by their academic unit administrator after receipt of written notification of retention decisions from the dean/university librarian.
 Within 30 days after academic professionals are informed of the retention decisions, they must also be given a copy of the written reviews submitted by each level in the probationary review process, e.g., academic unit personnel review committee, academic unit administrator, college/Library peer review committee, and college dean/university librarian.

 An academic professional who is recommended for a conditional appointment must be notified by his or her dean/university librarian no later than April 10 for an academic year appointment and May 10 for a fiscal year appointment.
-The dean/university librarian must send a list of academic professionals given conditional appointments and the specific conditions for each academic professional to the Office of the Executive Vice President and Provost of the University.
+The dean/university librarian must send a list of academic professionals given conditional appointments and the specific conditions for each academic professional to the Office of the Provost of the University.
 The academic professional will have 30 calendar days to petition the dean/university librarian for a review of the decision to give a conditional appointment.
 If the petition is not received by May 10 for an academic year appointment or June 10 for a fiscal year appointment, the conditional contract will not be reconsidered.

 If a conditional appointment is offered to an academic professional, the dean/university librarian must provide a written statement to the academic professional of the conditions that must be met within a specified period of time (generally one year) in order to return to probationary status following the conditional year.